avoyy/java-memory-allocation-simulator/README.md

 ## How to Run
 1. Clone the repository
 2. Compile the Java files: javac *.java
-3. Run the program: java Program4
+3. Run the program: java Main

 ## What I Learned
 - How operating systems manage memory allocation